 11. Favorite Stuffed Animal and Books

 Similar to what we said above, getting your baby to sleep on vacation means doing anything you can do to replicate your bedtime routine and a familiar sleep environment.
-This might even require some creative baby or toddler travel hacks.
+This might even require some creative baby travel hacks.

 Don’t forget to pack overnight diapers if you aren’t sure you can get them at your destination!
 You want your baby to stay dry all night.